 🔥Champion Chase 2020: Cheltenham Festival big race betting guide, odds, preview, contenders and more🔥

-The second day of the Cheltenham Festival sees the best two-mile chasers around go head-to-head in the prestigious Queen Mother Champion Chase.
+The second day of the Cheltenham Festival was set to pit the best two-mile chasers around against each other in the prestigious Queen Mother Champion Chase.

-Nicky Henderson’s superstar Altior is looking to complete an historic hat-trick of successes in the race and a fifth Cheltenham Festival triumph overall.
+That was before Nicky Henderson’s superstar Altior was withdrawn on Tuesday, denying him the chance to complete an historic hat-trick of successes in the race and a fifth Cheltenham Festival triumph overall.

-Only one horse has ever won the race on three occasions, the legendary Badsworth Boy, who completed the feat between 1983-85.
+That paves the way for young improvers Chacun Pour Soi and Defi Du Seuil.

-However, the 10-year-old, who lost his unbeaten record over obstacles earlier this season, faces his toughest test to date, with young improvers like Chacun Pour Soi and Defi Du Seuil in opposition.
+Both the placed horses from last year, Alan King’s Sceau Royal and Paul Nicholls’ Politologue, are back again, the latter joined by fellow Ditcheat inmate Dynamite Dollars, who shaped well on his reappearance in the Game Spirit after a lengthy lay-off.

-Scroll down for Standard Sport’s guide to six of the key contenders…
+Scroll down for Standard Sport’s guide to five of the key contenders…

 Cheltenham Festival through the years – In pictures